B. J. Habibie: Post-presidency activities

-Death
+Illness and death

 In early September 2019, he was admitted to Gatot Soebroto Army Hospital, where he was undergoing treatments for heart problems, namely cardiomyopathy, and died on 11 September 2019.
-He became the first president of Indonesia to be buried at the Kalibata Heroes Cemetery, next to his wife's grave.
+He became the first president of Indonesia to be buried at the Kalibata Heroes' Cemetery, next to his wife's grave.

 In response to his death, the Government of Indonesia announced a three-day national mourning period starting on 12 September, and announced that the Indonesian flag is to be flown at half-staff during the period.

+Malaysian prime minister Mahathir Mohamad was saddened by the loss of his old friend, Habibie.
+He described his demise as a considerable loss.

-On 12 September 2019, video was released showing East Timor's former President, Xanana Gusmão, visiting Habibie in hospital on 22 July 2019.
+On 12 September 2019, a video was released showing East Timor's former president, Xanana Gusmão, visiting Habibie in hospital on 22 July 2019.
 Gusmão is shown talking briefly to Habibie while crying, then kissing Habibie on the forehead and lowering his face to Habibie's chest, with the other holding his head.
-A wreath in Gusmão's name was at the funeral, with a sign reading: "Profound Condolences – With heartfelt sympathy for the loss of Big Brother President B.J.
-Habibie – Timorese people will remember you forever – Rest in Peace - Xanana Gusmão".
+A wreath in Gusmão's name was at the funeral, with a sign reading: "Profound Condolences - With heartfelt sympathy for the loss of Big Brother President B.J.
+Habibie - Timorese people will remember you forever - Rest in Peace - Xanana Gusmão."

-Family
+Personal life

 Habibie was married to Hasri Ainun Besari, a medical doctor, from 12 May 1962 until her death on 22 May 2010.
-Their wedding was held in Javanese and Gorontalese culture.
+Their wedding was held according to Javanese and Gorontalese culture.
 The couple had two sons, Ilham Akbar Habibie and Thareq Kemal Habibie.

 B. J. Habibie's brother, Junus Effendi Habibie, was Indonesian ambassador to the United Kingdom and the Netherlands.
 After his wife's death, Habibie published a book titled Habibie & Ainun which recounts his relationship with Hasri Ainun from their courtship until her death.
 The book was adapted into a film of the same name which was released on 20 December 2012.

-Honours, decorations, and distinctions
+Honours

-Habibie received several honorary degrees for his contributions in the fields of technology and science, e.g. he was awarded an Honorary DSc degree from the Cranfield Institute of Technology (United Kingdom) and Dr.h.c. degrees from Chungbuk National University and Hankuk University of Foreign Studies (South Korea) for his services to aircraft technology.
+Habibie received several honorary degrees for his contributions in the fields of technology and science, e.g. he was awarded an honorary DSc degree from the Cranfield Institute of Technology (United Kingdom) and Dr. (H.C.) degrees from Chungbuk National University and Hankuk University of Foreign Studies (South Korea) for his services to aircraft technology.
 In 2010, Habibie was honored with an Honorary PhD degree in Technology by the University of Indonesia for his contribution to science in practice as a technocrat.

 Habibie was appointed a Fellow of the Royal Academy of Engineering (FREng) in 1990.
 In 1993, he was awarded an Honorary Fellow of the Royal Aeronautical Society (HonFRAeS).
 He was also named an honorary member of several professional bodies, including: